Did you know that having wide feet is not the only reason you might need running shoes for wide feet?

 We’ve concluded that lots of shoe brands do their best to create a special product that will revolutionize the industry: they improve the quality of materials, use new technologies, and update the design, bearing in mind the fact that not all feet are made equal.
 But not all of them reach the top.

 So, here are the top 10 best running shoes for wide feet:

 See more pics

-ASICS are well-known for their care about athletes’ healthy performance on short runs and marathons, so no wonder that this very company has created the ASICS GT-2000v6 Running Shoes for men and women, which are not only the best ASICS’ shoes for wide feet but also the leading sneakers for runners with wide feet, mild and moderate overpronators on the market.
+ASICS are well-known for their care about athletes’ healthy performance on short runs and marathons, so no wonder that this very company has created the ASICS GT-2000v6 Running Shoes for men and women – the leading sneakers for runners with wide feet, mild and moderate overpronators on the market.

 The ASICS GT-2000v6 offers a perfect balance of support and cushioning for people with different foot width: from narrow to extra wide.
 And the progressive ASICS’ technologies make this model maximally adjusted and comfy for numerous races.

 Replacing the FluidRide midsole with the full-length FlyteFoam, ASICS achieve the effect of maximum adaptation to your stride and custom cushioning with every step.
 SpEVA foam layer on top of the FlyteFoam cushioning adds springy energy return, and small pockets of Gel Cushioning in the rearfoot and forefoot absorb the shock of impact.
 The cherry on the top of all this cushioning cake is the removable Ortholite sockliner, which make this model unbeatable in terms of cushioning and shock absorption.